Outofanser/Outofanser.github.io/_posts/2025-06-27-missile-evader.markdown

 Welcome back!
 Today is a great update for Missile Evader because today we're adding fun!

-Well, today we're addinng flight controls to the player so they too can fly around through the air instead of floating through it at a constant speed...
+Well, today we're adding flight controls to the player so they too can fly around through the air instead of floating through it at a constant speed...

 Last update, I reformatted the missile to have an aerodynamics model, and made it abstract so I could apply much of the same